int8/LogisticRegression/README.md

 include("Evaluation.jl");

 # Pkg.add("RDatasets") - install RDatasets if you haven't already
-# Phg.add("Gadfly") - install gadfly for visualization purposes
+# Pkg.add("Gadfly") - install gadfly for visualization purposes
 using RDatasets
 using Gadfly